ubirch/ubirch-goclient-chirpstack-connector/README.md

 # ubirch-goclient-chirpstack-connector
-The main function of the uBirch-GoClient-Chirpstack-Connector is forwarding data extracted out of LoRa messages published via.
-MQTT by ChirpStack to the uBirch-GoClient, but it also handles forwarding this data to other endpoints, which have to be configured by making some slight modifications to the code.
+The main function of the uBirch-GoClient-Chirpstack-Connector is forwarding data, extracted out of LoRa messages published via.
+MQTT by ChirpStack, to the uBirch-GoClient.
+It can also handle forwarding this data to other endpoints, which have to be configured by making some slight modifications to the code.

 ## Run it
 ```